Fall of the Western Roman Empire: Stilicho's fall and Alaric's reaction

 As a declared 'enemy of the Emperor', Alaric was denied the legitimacy that he needed to collect taxes and hold cities without large garrisons, which he could not afford to detach.
 He again offered to move his men, this time to Pannonia, in exchange for a modest sum of money and the modest title of Comes.
 He was refused, as Olympius's clique still regarded him as a supporter of Stilicho.
 He moved into Italy, probably using the route and supplies arranged for him by Stilicho, bypassing the imperial court in Ravenna which was protected by widespread marshland and had a port, and he menaced the city of Rome itself.
 In 407, there was no equivalent of the determined response to the catastrophic Battle of Cannae in 216 BCE, when the entire Roman population, even slaves, had been mobilized to resist the enemy.

 Alaric's military operations centred on the port of Rome, through which Rome's grain supply had to pass.
 Alaric's first siege of Rome in 408 caused dreadful famine within the walls.
 It was ended by a payment that, though large, was less than one of the richest senators could have produced.
 The super-rich aristocrats made little contribution; pagan temples were stripped of ornaments to make up the total.
 With promises of freedom, Alaric also recruited many of the slaves in Rome.

 Alaric withdrew to Tuscany and recruited more slaves.
-Ataulf, a Goth nominally in Roman service and brother-in-law to Alaric, marched through Italy to join Alaric.
-He took casualties from a small force of Hunnic mercenaries led by Olympius.
-Sarus was an enemy of Ataulf, and on Ataulf's arrival went back into imperial service.
+Athaulf, a Goth nominally in Roman service and brother-in-law to Alaric, marched through Italy to join Alaric.
+A small force of Hunnic mercenaries led by Olympius killed some of Athaulf's men on this journey.
+Sarus was an enemy of Athaulf, and on Athaulf's arrival went back into imperial service.